 Semrush currently has 18 mobile databases which you can find out more information about here.

 The report will mostly appear the same, with blue cells indicating an ad found in the correlating month, and a white cell if we didn’t see a mobile ad for the keyword in the top 8 positions that month.
 The main difference between the mobile and desktop reports is usually that it is a different set of keywords because most domains will target different keywords on mobile compared to desktop.

-The volume and traffic percentage metrics will be grayed out in the table, as we don’t currently gather this info for the mobile database, and the report will just show the desktop metrics.
 You can still apply filters for keywords, volume, CPC, and traffic percentage to this data, and the report will filter by desktop volume and traffic percentage if you add filters for either of those metrics.

 If you click on any of the keywords, you’ll be taken to a Keyword Analytics Ads History report, which lists every domain that was advertising on the keyword over the past 12 months.
 This is a good way to identify a domain’s direct competitors on Google Ads.